-- Review how much you have in pension savings and make sure you (a) have enough to pay for the standard of living you want in retirement or (b) are paying in enough to fill any gap.
+- Review how much you have in pension savings and make sure you (a) have enough to pay for the standard of living you want in retirement and/or (b) are paying in enough to fill any gap.
 You can speak to a financial adviser to help you do this. - Before you take your pension, we strongly recommend you understand the options and check your chosen option is right for your circumstances.
 Take advice or guidance if you're unsure.
 The government provides a free and impartial service to help you understand your retirement options.
-Pension Wise are available online (www.pensionwise.gov.uk), by calling 0800 138 3944 or face-to-face.
-The service is for those aged 50 and over.
+Pension Wise is available online (www.moneyhelper.org.uk), by calling 0800 138 3944 or face-to-face.